spon000/energize/README.txt

 ######################################################################################
-# Installing python, pip and other requirements
+# Installing python, pip, and virtualenv
 ######################################################################################

 # Here are some of the steps taken to create the python environment for